karrot-dev/karrot-backend/README.md

 ### Manual setup

-You can also just run everything locally if you want.
+You can also just run everything locally if you want:

+- run postgresql
+- run redis
+- create `config/local_settings.py` and configure it to point to those
+  - you can reference `config/local_settings.py.example` to see what to set

 If you want help/tips you can chat with us at:
 - [#karrot:matrix.org](https://matrix.to/#/#karrot:matrix.org)